cysouw/diathesis/text/c13_zumInfinitive.md

 ## Introduction

 This final chapter investigates a class of constructions that consist of light verbs with a preposition, an article and an infinitive, like the *sein+am‑Infinitiv* progressive [@next a], see [@sec:zuminfinitive-sein-am], or the *haben+am‑Infinitiv* inversive [@next b], see [@sec:zuminfinitive-haben-am].
+In this chapter, I will argue that German has various grammaticalised monoclausal constructions alike to the *sein+am‑Infinitiv*.
+The grammaticalised combination of a preposition, an article and an infinitive will be called a *Präpositionsinfinitiv* and is analysed as a fourth non-finite verbform alongside *Partizip*, *Infinitiv* and *zu‑Infinitiv*.

 ::: ex
 - Ich bin am Arbeiten.
 - Der Jongleur hat unzählige Teller am Drehen.
 :::

 Such constructions appear to be relatively new to the German language.
-The *sein+am‑Infinitiv* progressive has seen most historical research, and in this research a few tentative examples have been observed as early as 16th century [@gargyan2010: 124-132].
+The *sein+am‑Infinitiv* progressive has seen most historical research, and in this research a few tentative examples have been observed as early as the 16th century [@gargyan2010: 124-132].
 However, this construction only becomes regularly attested in the 19th century.
 The other constructions discussed in this chapter have not yet been properly diachronically investigated, but my impression is that these are all relatively recent developments.
 Accordingly, these constructions are often considered colloquial and are regularly avoided in formal written language.

 In German orthography, when an infinitive is used as a noun (as most clearly indicated by a preceding article) than it should be written with a capital letter.
 Consequently, I have written all infinitives with capitals in this chapter.
 However, there is quite a bit of uncertainty in the daily orthographic practice.
 For example, both capitalised and non-capitalised forms of the *am* progressive are frequently attested in contemporary German [@gargyan2010: 67-68, 73-74].

-In this chapter, I will argue that German has various grammaticalised monoclausal constructions alike to the *sein+am‑Infinitiv*.
-The grammaticalised combination of a preposition, an article and an infinitive will be called a *Präpositionsinfinitiv* and is analysed as a non-finite verbform alongside *Partizip*, *Infinitiv* and *zu‑Infinitiv*.

 The morphosyntactic characteristics of the *Präpositionsinfinitiv* are discussed in detail in [@sec:zuminfinitive-structure].
 In identifying a *Präpositionsinfinitiv*, care has to be taken to distinguish it from other highly similar constructions.
 First, a *Präpositionsinfinitiv* is a monoclausal construction, distinct from other highly similar biclausal subordinate structures, like with *träumen von* 'to dream of' in [@next a], see [@sec:zuminfinitive-subordination].
 Second, the *Präpositionsinfinitiv* is different from adverbial phrases with infinitives, like goal-oriented *zum Schwimmen* 'with the intent to swim' in [@next b], see [@sec:zuminfinitive-teleological].